UllaRisager/Learn-with-Locals/_posts/2017-05-28-teach-your-mates-how-to-code.md

 You can learn a lot of new stuff on-the-go, get a better overview of what you already know and learn how to organize your existing knowledge

-You can help people improve their skills and get better at the technologies that I know.
+You can help people improve their skills and get better at the technologies that you know.

-You can spend more time with your mates, so our relationships will improve.
+You can spend more time with your mates, so your relationships will improve.

 And for good karma; coding is an extremely valuable knowledge, you might help your friends change their careers, get better jobs or you might even start working together in the future.
 A real win-win!